Upcoming workshops for the AAL community

 Organisers: DOCTORSHELLO

-The goal of this workshop is to equip healthcare professionals with the necessary skills and knowledge to effectively provide remote healthcare monitoring services using DoctorsHello telemetry technology at the point of care.
+The goal of this workshop was to equip healthcare professionals with the necessary skills and knowledge to effectively provide remote healthcare monitoring services using DoctorsHello telemetry technology at the point of care.

-Targeting elderly populations in urban areas, participants will learn how to leverage telemetry tools and techniques to ensure accurate and reliable remote patient monitoring, enabling them to deliver high-quality care and improve patient outcomes.
+Targeting elderly populations in urban areas, participants learned how to leverage telemetry tools and techniques to ensure accurate and reliable remote patient monitoring, enabling them to deliver high-quality care and improve patient outcomes.

-Physical attendees will have the opportunity to put their hands on the real technologies and equipment and run real scenarios in the parallel exhibition.
+Physical attendees had the opportunity to put their hands on the real technologies and equipment and run real scenarios in the parallel exhibition.

-By the end of the workshop, participants will have gained a comprehensive understanding of telemetry technology and its application in remote healthcare monitoring.
-They will be better prepared to deliver quality point-of-care services, leveraging telemetry tools to enhance patient care, safety, and satisfaction.
+By the end of the workshop, participants gained a comprehensive understanding of telemetry technology and its application in remote healthcare monitoring.
+They are now better prepared to deliver quality point-of-care services, leveraging telemetry tools to enhance patient care, safety, and satisfaction.

 Technology for co-working on health and active life